melezhik/swat/README2.md

         number:two
         number:three

-    As you may noticed perl expressions are executed in a _string eval_ manner, please be aware of this.
+    As you may noticed perl expressions are executed in a _string eval_ way, please be aware of this.
     Follow [http://perldoc.perl.org/functions/eval.html](http://perldoc.perl.org/functions/eval.html) to get know about perl eval function restrictions.

-- **generators**
+## Generators

     Swat generators is the way to _create swat check lists  on the fly_.
 Swat generators like perl expressions is just a piece of perl code executed the same way.
 The only difference with perl expressions is that swat generators code should return _an array reference_.